cse512-23s/Tuning-PlaySite/src/page-6/Readme.md

   <img src="Images/multiple_sample.png"  />
 </p>

-In the above example, Adam--130 is typed in the search bar.
+In the above example, Adam, 101, 8 is typed in the search bar.
 The samples that have Adam optimizer and 130 epochs are shown in the visualization.
 Also, correspondingly, the optimizer changed to Adam and number of active samples changed to 15 in the progression bar.

 2. **Optimizer (Select to View)**